Collaborative Leadership Programme (CLP) - JIPS - Joint IDP Profiling Service

 Why should I join?

-The blended training delivery offers participants the chance to bring their real-life challenges to the live-sessions, to exchange best practices and learning across context with direct access to JIPS technical support.
+The blended training delivery offers participants the chance to bring their real-life challenges to the live-sessions, to exchange best practices and regional learning with direct access to JIPS technical support.

 What will I learn?